How to do NLM Citation: A Step by Step Guide

 NLM In-Text Citation

-In-text citations are added into the body of the paper.
+In-text citations are added to the body of the paper.
 These in-text citations tell the readers about the works that you have used in your paper or publication article.
 These citations are also used to avoid plagiarism and to give due credit to the original writer.

 Moreover, they show the writer’s hard work and how he has consulted different works for study and reference purposes.